Octavius Winslow (cricketer)

 Octavius Evans Winslow (10 September 1850 – 13 October 1896) was an English cricketer.
 Winslow was a right-handed batsman who bowled right-arm roundarm medium.
-He was born at Leamington Spa, Warwickshire.

 Winslow made his first-class debut for Sussex against Surrey in 1869.
 He made four further first-class appearances in that season, the last of which came against Surrey.
 In his only season of first-class cricket, he scored 207 runs at an average of 20.70, with a high score of 56.
 This score was the only fifty he made and came against Kent.

+Winslow was born at Leamington, Warwickshire, the son of evangelical preacher Octavius Winslow and Hannah Ann Ring.
+His younger brother, Lyndhurst, also played first-class cricket for Sussex.
 He died at Bermondsey, London on 13 October 1896.